 Residential Intensive Intro Latin (May 22 – 27)

-Register by May 1 to be eligible for a scholarship and avoid late registration fees.
+Register by May 1 to avoid late registration fees.

 Summer Intensive Online Courses